RamanMaan/plantr/group_log.md

 ### Raman - 07/11/2017
 - Cleaned up project a little more, man I hate Github Projects, should have used Trello :cry:
 - Fixed some defects that got missed in the testing: #81, #82
+- Refactored some business logic out of presentation layer and into business layer